 In 2020 we postponed our NYC production of “GIRLS WHO WALKED ON GLASS” due to COVID….

 A new production unit is being formed and, as COVID recedes, this critically acclaimed, walk-through immersive experience will finally get on the boards at Alchemical Studios in New York City in Spring 2022.

 The health and safety of our audience, artists, and staff is of utmost importance.
-Therefore, following state safety and health during the Covid-19 crisis, Red Productions Events has cancelled all performances and workshops for the forseeable future.
+So we will follow state safety and health guidelines as long as needed.
+But it’s time for in-person theater again in New York City!

 SCOTCH AND MADNESS

 Written by TATIANA GELFAND & PAUL JENSEN